 The CC5MPX is a high-quality, high-resolution digital network video camera specifically designed for remote outdoor observation applications.
-The camera consumes low power, making it ideal for outdoor observation in remote locations using a solar power battery.
-The camera can also operate with AC power where AC is available.
-It has a high-quality and very rugged environmental case that enables it's outdoor use in extremes of temperature.
-It is compatible with Campbell Scientific dataloggers.
-The camera capture and retrieval modes are highly configurable and camera settings are made through an easy-to-use web interface.
+The camera consumes low power, making it ideal for outdoor observation in remote locations using a solar-power battery.
+The camera can also operate with ac power where ac is available.
+It has a high-quality and very rugged environmental case that enables its outdoor use in extremes of temperature.
+It is compatible with Campbell Scientific data loggers.
+The camera's capture and retrieval modes are highly configurable; camera settings are adjusted through an easy-to-use web interface.

 The camera can produce still images of up to 5 megapixels and video up to 720p.
-The camera's image and video capture trigger modes include two independent self timers, or external triggers such as datalogger control, motion detection, web page control making it an ideal camera for a wide variety of outdoor observation and surveillance applications.
-An outdoor rated SD memory card for image storage is available as an option.
+The camera's image and video capture trigger modes include two independent self timers, or external triggers such as data logger control, motion detection, and web page control, making it an ideal camera for a wide variety of outdoor observation and surveillance applications.
+An outdoor-rated SD memory card for image storage is available as an option.

-The camera is in use worldwide and is ideal for the following outdoor observation and surveillance applications:
+The CC5MPX is suitable for the following outdoor observation and surveillance applications:

 |Clock Accuracy||±2 minutes per year (-40° to +60°C)|

 |Photo or Video Capture Triggers||Two independent self timers, external trigger, motion detection, web page control|

 Capable of up to 720P for the following:

 |Video Frame Rate Options||30, 15, and 7.5 FPS (Frames Per Second)|

 |Communications Protocols||PakBus, FTP, email, web page interface via web browser|